SUMEDH-93/jenkins-remote-build-trigger-using-curl/README.md

    ↓
 Execute Shell Runs
    ↓
+Hello World Printed
+   ↓
 Build Successful
 ```

 ## 🎉 Result

-The Jenkins job was successfully triggered remotely using a #CURL command and authentication token.
+The Jenkins job was successfully triggered remotely using a cURL command and authentication token.